How To Use AMD’s Ryzen Master Utility

 Over the past ten years, AMD has made substantial waves within the processing sector of the tech-universe – something PC enthusiasts have taken serious note of.
 Having said that, the majority of the last decade was dominated by Intel as they outshone AMD in key areas such as market share and single-core CPU performance levels.
 Great news for Intel fans.

 What Intel didn’t realize, however, was that AMD had been working on a new lineup of CPUs that would have the potential to knock them off the top spot in the race for CPU dominance.
-That’s right.
-We’re talking about AMD’s Ryzen 3000 series.
+This came in the form of AMD Ryzen processors.

 But what the hell does all this have to do with overclocking and Ryzen Master?
 We’ll get to that shortly, relax!

-As you’ll most likely already know, AMD designed all their CPUs within the Ryzen family with unlocked compatibility.
+As you’ll most likely already know, AMD designed most of its CPUs within the Ryzen family with unlocked compatibility.
 That means you can squeeze every last drop of performance potential out of these chips with overclocking.

-Now, Ryzen chips have always been very well optimized right-out-the-box.
+Now, Ryzen chips have always been very well optimized right out of the box.
 Having said that, there is still plenty of room left for additional overclocking potential.
-That’s where the Ryzen Master utility comes in to play.
+That’s where the Ryzen Master utility comes into play.

-So, how exactly does Ryzen Master make life easier?
+So, how exactly does Ryzen Master work?
 What’s the difference between using the software and entering the BIOS?
 Well, in short, life becomes much easier.

 Ryzen Master overclocking software utility has been specifically designed for the overclocking of Ryzen processors within the AM4 infrastructure.
-It includes all Ryzen processors, accelerated processing units, and HEDT Ryzen Threadripper processors as well.
+Released in 2015 It includes all Ryzen processors, accelerated processing units, and HEDT Ryzen Threadripper processors as well.

 AMD’s Ryzen Master gives users advanced, real-time controls over their system’s performance.
 The software allows users to tweak everything from individual cores to memory voltages and pretty much everything in between.